Axedyson/syncbase/README.md

 ### TODO

-- Maybe use chromatic in ci/cd?
-- Add accessibility, interaction, userflow, integration and unit tests e.g. by using storybook, crypress and jest
-  - Remember to build the packages as part of the testing workflow
-  - Also run as many tests as possible without them taking too much time as part of the precommit process!
 - Urql setup & Build register and login page and connect them to the user server api
 - Properly implement session cookie expiration
 - Implement Urql graphcache